We hope you enjoy these old Fleetwood photos. Have a look back through the history of this planned Victorian seaside town.

 Very Old Fleetwood Photos

-From the 1800’s, the layout and landscape of Fleetwood grew to create the place that we know so well now.
-How Fleetwood has changed over the years.
+From the 1800’s, the layout and landscape of Fleetwood has changed and grown to create the place that we know so well now.
+How it’s altered over the years.
 Do you know of, or even remember, the old buildings, events and people of the past?

 This amazing map of Fleetwood is from 1890.

 The photo below, taken in 1910, is people on board ‘The Lady Moyra’ paddle steamer bound for Barrow.
-Taking a train to Fleetwood and then a boat onwards to the Lakes was the only way to get there then.
+The only way to get to the Lakes in those days was to take a train to Fleetwood and then a boat onwards.
 And that’s how the town of Fleetwood grew.

 In the next postcard below is the Lady Moyra paddle steamer, which these passengers were sailing on.